davidpm-19/DisNotion/README.md

 ## Future Changes and Tools

-This toll is still in development, the final version will include more tools, checks, a way to store data persistently, and optimitzation, please be patient while the rest of the features are developed.
+This tool is still in development, the final version will include more tools, checks, a way to store data persistently, and optimitzation, please be patient while the rest of the features are developed.